 Probably, the only point of agreement amongst those who have the slightest knowledge of the Qur’an irrespective of whether they are Muslims or not, is that the Qur’an was recited for the first time by a man who was born in Makkah in Arabia in the 6th century (C.E.) by the name of Muhammad (pbuh).

 Regarding the sources of the Qur’an there can be three basic assumptions for a non-Muslim:

 - Prophet Muhammad (pbuh) himself was the author of the Qur’an; consciously, sub-consciously or unconsciously.

 - Prophet Muhammad (pbuh) learnt it from other human sources or copied or adopted from previous scriptures or revelations.

 - Qur’an has no human author but it is a word for word revelation from God.

-Please click next or move to the next sections from the dropdown menu.
+Please click next or move to the next chapter from the dropdown menu below.